10 Things You Need to Know Before Starting Your Next Google Ads Campaign

 The Google Ads platform is a powerful and flexible tool that allows you to reach your audience at key points throughout their buying journey.
 However, if you’re new to the platform, or haven’t been active on it in a while, you’ll want to avoid some potentially costly mistakes.

-Below is a preview of some of the tips that we’ll cover in our upcoming Google Ads webinar, but for the full scoop, be sure to join us on June 16 at 2:00 PM EST.Register for Webinar
+Below is a preview of some of the tips that we covered in our Google Ads webinar.
+For the full scoop, be sure to watch the recorded session.Access the webinar recording

 Don’t Skip the Keyword Research

 It’s our belief that all successful Google Ad campaigns – both organic SEO and paid search – start with a thorough keyword research effort.
 Luckily, there is no shortage of tools to help you get a better understanding of how your target audience is searching for your products and services.